 Step One: Develop a Keyword Strategy

 It’s hard to begin optimizing a website when you don’t know what your keyword strategy is.
 While you want to focus on writing content for people and not search engines, there will be specific decisions that are colored by this strategy, as you will see if you keep reading.
 To begin researching your keyword strategy, begin by deciding which online market you wish to serve.
 Is it within a specific geographic area?
 What keywords best describe your business?
-Next, try the Google AdWords Keyword Tool to start getting a rough idea of how many searches per month a keyword gets (I have found data from this tool to be more reliable than most, but it is still imperfect).
+Next, try the Google Ads Keyword Tool to start getting a rough idea of how many searches per month a keyword gets (I have found data from this tool to be more reliable than most, but it is still imperfect).

 Pro Tip: Be sure to select “Exact” under match types in the left column of the tool.